evanapplegate/Sixteen-Square-Inches-of-Map--a-Cartography-Course-by-Evan-Applegate/map_course.md

 				https://opensourceoptions.com/how-to-create-contour-lines-and-labels-with-qgis/
 				only thing id add: placement > general settings > mode: curved
 				note: this breaks up your text paths.
 QGIS SVG export doesnt understand type on a path

+You’ll encounter dozens of arcane file types but here are the main ones to look out for.
+All of these get worked over in QGIS and GDAL.

+.SHP – Shapefile – stores vector shapes + associated data.
+Imagine you drew a hexagon and saved it as a vector file, but didn’t stop there: you also attached a table to that shape listing the hexagon’s name, when you drew it, its size in square meters, etc.
+.GEOJSON – GeoJSON – also stores vector shapes + data tables.
+.TIFF – GeoTIFF –stores raster data like satellite images, terrain data.
+Like a regular TIFF except it comes with georeferencing that tells QGIS where on earth to place it.
+.GDB –GeoDatabase – Stores vector shapes + data too.
+Where to get geographic data

+Countries, Lakes, Rivers – Natural Earth supplies geographic boundaries and features; for a quick overview download the quick start kit, open the .QGS file in QGIS and see how it looks.
+Not great?
+Well, thats where you come in.

+Roads – Natural Earth has roads, but not all of them.
+If you want to make a road map of your city, use OpenStreetMap data downloaded via the BBBike.org site.
+You zoom to where you want some data, draw a box, give it your email and it’ll send you a shapefile that you can view in QGIS.

+Land cover (is that part of earth a forest?
+A town?
+A desert?) – Want to show what’s down there?
+If your map shows a big chunk of the world, 300-meter resolution Globcover 2009 data should work; find “A coloured version of the map in GeoTIFF format” on that page to get a file you can tune up in QGIS and Photoshop.
+For North America the Commission for Environmental Cooperation has a detailed 30-meter resolution dataset.

+Terrain – the hills and valleys, a.k.a “shaded relief” or “hillshade.”
+This used to be drawn with graphite and airbrushes, now you turn satellite altimetry data into little computer-generated landscapes.
+You can get pre-generated terrain from Natural Earth: for zoomed-in maps, for zoomed-out maps, for just the U.S..

+You can also roll your own terrain by grabbing elevation data for your map area from the Open Terrain Project and making your own (see step ❸).

+Bathymetry (underwater terrain) – If your map includes undersea terrain, use the GMRT map tool to download data.
+Pick the rectangle tool at the top > drag a rectangle for your area > “create grid file”, file format: geotiff, mask: unmasked, grid resolution: maximum > download grid.
+You can process this into contours or a hillshade in step ❸.
+Need something else?
+Time to start sifting the resources page down there ▼.

+❸ Design your map

+So now you have QGIS and GDAL installed, plus a folder full of geographic data.
+How do you turn that into a map?
+Someday you’ll get an end-to-end account (it’d take like 30,000 words and good screencasts) but for now you join the grand tradition of “follow a tutorial (check the resources pile at the bottom of this page ▼), ask your computer pals at The Spatial Community for help when you get stuck.”

+Reproject your data

+Whatever coordinate system you project your data into, you gotta apply that same projection to all the other data in your map.
+It’s all gotta match!

+Vector data is easy to reproject in QGIS.
+Raster stuff like imagery and elevation data is a bit more involved:

+You can get into the weeds on picking a map projection, since you’re on the leaves of the old math problem of how to represent 3D stuff on a 2D plane.
+Luckily nobody’s navigating by your map, so just pick a projection that looks nice.
+Draw out a box enclosing your area of interest on projectionwizard.org and see if any of those look good.
+Or just default to Universal Transverse Mercator (UTM), nobody complains about that one.
+Get a projection you like?
+Copy the PROJ string from projection wizard or look up your UTM zone’s EPSG code on EPSG.io Feed that string or EPSG code into GDAL to change the projection of your data.
+You can also change projections in QGIS.
+Make the terrain

+My favorite part of maps is the topography.
+Make your own in QGIS or...
+Try it in GDAL.
+The command line is a bit painful to learn at first but it will be much faster; making nice terrain requires a lot of experimentation, so you’ll need that speed.
+If you want very nice terrain, make it in a 3D-modeling program (Blender).
+It’s free and not that hard if you follow the instructions carefully.
+Eduard turns your DEMs into a looks-like-an-Imhof-graphite-relief (ML......wow) PLEASE draw your own terrain: Sarah Bell wrote two tutorials on how to render shaded reliefs in pencil.
+Design time

+Once your data’s cleaned up and you’re left with what you want to show on your map, you export an SVG/PDF out of QGIS and make your vectors look nice in Illustrator or Inkscape.
+For the rasters (e.g. terrain and satellite imagery) export a TIFF from QGIS/GDAL and edit them in Photoshop or GIMP.
+There are tools that make this more convenient, like the wildly expensive MAPublisher plugin for Illustrator, but they’re not necessary.

+Find some maps you like and see how close you can get; I think of ’tography as more craft than art, so you can get real far by copying the masters.
+Raid the inspo column down there ▼.

+Now you’re in the art zone: compositing in Illustrator, labeling, futzing with colors, upsetting back-tracks to your original geodata, adding cute ephemera like north arrows and legends, illustrations.
+Make it look nice.
+Real nice.
+I can’t wait to see your map ♡.

 - 2. Map Design
 	- Naked theft: NPS etc